MiloMonnier/gadm_postgis/README.md

 ## Description

 The purpose of this project is to create a PostGIS local database containing all possible administrative divisions of all countries of the world.
-Then this database can be accessed through all your GIS softwares without internet conexion : QGIS ArcGIS, R, etc.
+Then this database can be accessed through all your GIS softwares without internet connexion : QGIS ArcGIS, R, etc.

 ## Why a PostGIS database ?